DaemonEngine/daemonmap/README.md

 ./easy-builder
 ```

-If anything goes right, you'll find your netradiant build in `install/` subdirectory.
+If everything went right, you'll find your netradiant build in `install/` subdirectory.

 If you need to build a debug build (to get help from a developer, for example), you can do it that way: